 - Heavy debris rarely enters your pool

 Pressure cleaners work from a dedicated return line and run by water pressure from the pump; either the main circulation pump or a dedicated booster pump.
 This water pressure drives the cleaner around the pool and forces debris into the bag.
-Advantages of a pressure cleaner are:
+The advantages of a pressure cleaner are:

 - Ability to clean most pools in less than 3 hours